-I try hard to create a safe and trusting relationship and space where your feelings are heard, you are supported, and you know you matter in the world.
+I try my best to create a safe and trusting relationship and space where your feelings are heard, you are supported, and you know you matter in the world.
 I work hard through my blog posts, podcast, videos, and posts in social media to not just inform the community about mental health, hypnosis, and well-being but also so that potential clients can get a sense of me before they call.

 Is there a risk-free way to see if we’re a good fit to work together: